< Go to Personal Locator Beacons

 Overall, this app does not work as well as the other devices in our Personal Locator Beacon review.
 It is intended to help keep track of family and friends in urban environments with great cell coverage.
-That said, in certain situations, it could work as well or better than a SEND device (Spot 2 or DeLorme Inreach).
+That said, in certain situations, it could work as well or better than a SEND device (Spot Gen3).
 We have been in situations where a solid 3G signal can be had on our smartphone, but no satellite signal can be found.

 If you don't have an iPhone, you can use a similar Find My Friends! app for Android.

-RELATED REVIEW: The Best Satellite Messengers and Personal Locator Beacons of 2017
+RELATED REVIEW: Best Satellite Messengers and Locator Beacons of 2017

 Our Analysis and Hands-on Test Results